ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 ### Configure rules for mapping between Overlay VF and ACC port representor

-Configure rules to send overlay packets from a VM to its respective port representors.
+Configure rules to send overlay packets from a VM to its associated port representors.

-Refer above port mapping for overlay VF to ACC port representor mapping.
-Here sample commands are shown for a single overlay network, configure similar mapping for remaining VFs.
+Refer to above port mapping for overlay VF to ACC port representor mapping.
+Here, sample commands are shown for a single overlay network.
+Configure similar mapping for remaining VFs.

 Example:

-- Overlay VF1 has a VSI value 27
-- Corresponding port representor VSI value 9
+- Overlay VF1 has a VSI value 27, its corresponding port representor has VSI value 9
 - If a VSI is used as an action, add an offset of 16 to the VSI value

 ```bash